How Does Strategic Advising Work?

 …and how does it differ from other forms of consulting?
 What purposes or aims does it serve, and how are these best achieved?
 How does one measure its success?

-Likewise, clients of Executive Coaches seek someone who has faced similar challenges and learned how to deal effectively with them.
+Likewise, clients of Strategic Advising seek someone who has faced similar challenges and learned how to deal effectively with them.
 If the clients are to reach the “top of their game,” they need guidance and advice and illustrations of how to proceed, just as surely as the aspiring star athelete or performing artist.
 They need informed and expert feedback on how they have performed, what seems to work well and what needs to be improved and how.

 Mulkern and Associates Executive Coaching